 (Some) Bots Are Bad

 One component of social media automation is bots.
-Bots are parts of software—algorithms—that use artificial intelligence to do a variety of things, such as gather information and interact with members, customers, and followers.
+Bots are parts of software—algorithms—that use artificial intelligence to do a variety of tasks.
+These tasks might be gathering information and interacting with members, customers, and followers.

 Bots used inside social media platforms and automation tools are like miniature virtual assistants—think chatbots—who can help you run your social campaigns.